Lomas Coloradas Formation

 The Lomas Coloradas Formation is a Mesozoic geologic formation in Mexico.
 Dinosaur remains are among the fossils that have been recovered from the formation, although only a few have yet been referred to a specific genus.
-Indetermiate hadrosaur remains and indeterminate sauropod remains, most likely belonging to Alamosaurus, have been unearthed here.
+Indeterminate hadrosaur remains, indeterminate ceratopsian remains, indeterminate tyrannosaur remains, indeterminate maniraptoriform remains, and indeterminate sauropod remains, most likely belonging to Alamosaurus, have been unearthed here.